castep-docs/castep-docs/docs/tutorials/Bands_and_DOS/metals.md

 ![Copper bandstructure](../../img/cu-bands.png)

 !!! note
     Copper is a metal - there is no gap energy between the occupied and unoccupied states.
-The bandstructure of copper is typical for a transition metals - we have highly dispersive parabolic bands corresponding to the s electrons, these are crossed by 5 quite flat bands corresponding to more localised 3d electrons.
-In copper the 3d states are filled, and we see the flat band lie below the Fermi level.
+The bandstructure of copper is typical for a transition metal - we have highly dispersive parabolic bands corresponding to the s electrons, these are crossed by 5 quite flat bands corresponding to more localised 3d electrons.
+In copper the 3d states are filled, and we see the flat bands lie below the Fermi level.